suyx1999/suyx1999.github.io/index.md

 My research primarily focuses on **AI + Data**.
 In **Data for AI**, I worked on database-native machine learning that leverages intrinsic database capabilities to accelerate learning efficiency.
 I develop native machine learning algorithms for the open-source time-series database [Apache IoTDB](https://iotdb.apache.org).

 In **AI for Data**, I am currently exploring LLM-powered database management systems and data agents, aiming to deeply integrate the capabilities of LLMs into databases.
-I am now interning in the Intelligent System Group at Alibaba’s Tongyi Lab, advised by [Rong Zhu](https://redgitcard.github.io/redgitcard/).
+I am now interning in the Intelligent System Group at Alibaba’s Tongyi Lab, advised by [Rong Zhu](https://redgitcard.github.io/redgitcard/) and [Bolin Ding](https://bolinding.github.io/).

 ## News